Skip to main content

 This separation between your personal health data and your employer’s knowledge is a key safeguard.
 Furthermore, you must be given a clear notice, written in understandable language, explaining what medical information will be obtained, how it will be used, and how its confidentiality will be maintained.

-Finally, the concept of is woven into this framework.
+Finally, the concept of reasonable accommodation is woven into this framework.
 If you have a disability that makes it difficult to participate in the wellness program or earn an associated reward, your employer has an obligation to provide a reasonable accommodation, unless it causes them undue hardship.

 This ensures that the opportunity to participate and benefit is equitable.
 Understanding these foundational principles is the first step in assessing the program offered to you.
 It shifts the dynamic from one of passive compliance to active, informed participation in your own health journey.